pussinboots/angularjs-crypto/README.md

 Features
 -------------
+* configuration a function that return the aes secret key to use for encryption/decryption
 * encoding of complete query and body for requests
 * encoding of query parameter fields that end with the pattern
 * configuration of encode/decode function so that you can plugin in your own implementation